carmecorbi/mcv-c5-team1/week3/README.md

 ###

-## Change the encoder of the baseline model: VGG-16
+## Change the Encoder of the Baseline Model to VGG-16

-## Change the decoder of the baseline model: LSTM
+## Change the Decoder of the Baseline Model To LSTM